carbon-design-system/design-system-website/src/content/getting-started/FAQ/FAQ.md

 Carbon has a [core team](https://github.com/orgs/carbon-design-system/people) of designers and front-end developers that are dedicated to developing and supporting the system.
 There are also countless other designers and developers in the IBM Cloud ecosystem who also contribute back to [carbon-components](https://github.com/carbon-design-system/carbon-components#contributors) and [carbon-react](https://github.com/carbon-design-system/carbon-components-react#contributors).

 #### <a name="q2">How can I contribute and/or propose new components/ideas?</a>
-We have guidelines for contributing back to [Carbon Components](https://github.com/carbon-design-system/carbon-components/blob/master/docs/contributing.md) and the [Carbon Design Kit](https://github.com/carbon-design-system/carbon-design-kit/blob/master/CONTRIBUTING.md).
+We have [guidelines](carbondesignsystem.com/guidelines/contributing) for contributing back to the Carbon Design System.
+Code specific guidelines live in the [Carbon Components](https://github.com/carbon-design-system/carbon-components/blob/master/docs/contributing.md) repo.
 We appreciate you helping out and contributing back.

 #### <a name="q3">Which browsers are supported?</a>
 Carbon components is supported in the following browsers: